loharsamir/Trippin-Hotel-Booking/README.md

 # 🌍 Trippin - Villa Listing Web App

-WanderLust is a full-stack villa listing web app.
+Trippin is a full-stack villa listing web app.
 Users can explore beautiful listings, filter by category, and manage listings with authentication and authorization.

 ---